-Ms. Cheng Wa Ping (鄭華萍女士), aged 43, joined the Group as the quantity surveyor supervisor of TKEL in May 2012.
-She was appointed as the quantity surveyor manager in January 2014 and has been the commercial manager of TKEL since 1 January 2017.
-Ms. Cheng is responsible for the supervision of junior quantity surveyors, contracts administration, and tendering and procurement administration of the Group.
+Mr. Tam Chi Wai (譚志偉先生), aged 54, joined the Group as the commercial manager of TKEL on 7 April 2021.
+Mr. Tam is responsible for the supervision of quantity surveyors, contracts administration, and tendering and procurement administration of the Group.